potassco/clorm/docs/clorm/predicate.rst

    f(-(a,b)).  % Error!!!

 Clorm supports negation for any fact or term that can be negated by Clingo.
-Specifying a negative literal simply involves setting ``sign=False`` when instantiating the Predicate (or ComplexTerm).
+Specifying a negative literal simply involves setting ``sign=False`` when instantiating the Predicate.
 Note: unlike the field parameters, the ``sign`` parameter must be specified as a named parameter and cannot be specified using positional arguments.

 .. code-block:: python